NZMSA/2017-AdvTraining/Day 3/3.5 Integrating EasyTables with NodeJS(Delete)/Readme.md

-#3.5 Creating a delete request and sending it to easytables
+#3.5 Creating a delete request and sending it to easy tables

-### Introductioon
+### Introduction

 We want the user to be able to remove favourites if they change their mind about something

 We will do this the same way we have done the other two functions